-Ms. Westcot served as trial counsel in Ayyad v.
+She has represented clients in a wide array of civil litigation, and has substantial trial and appellate experience.
+Sarah served as trial counsel in Ayyad v.
 Sprint Spectrum L.P., where Bursor & Fisher won a jury verdict defeating Sprint's \$1.06 billion counterclaim and securing the class's recovery of more than \$275 million in cash and debt relief.

-Ms. Westcot also has significant experience in high-profile, multi-district litigations.
+Sarah also has significant experience in high-profile, multi-district litigations.
 She currently serves on the Plaintiffs' Steering Committee in In re Zantac (Ranitidine) Products Liability Litigation, MDL No. 2924 (S.D.
 Florida).
+She also serves on the Plaintiffs' Executive Committee in In re Apple Inc. App Store Simulated Casino-Style Games Litigation, MDL No. 2985 (N.D.
+Cal.) and In Re: Google Play Store Simulated Casino-Style Games Litigation, MDL No. 3001 (N.D.
+Cal.).

-Ms. Westcot is admitted to the State Bars of California and Florida, and is a member of the bars of the United States District Courts for the Northern, Central, Southern, and Eastern Districts of California and the Southern and Middle Districts of Florida.
+Sarah is admitted to the State Bars of California and Florida, and is a member of the bars of the United States District Courts for the Northern, Central, Southern, and Eastern Districts of California, the United States District Courts for the Southern and Middle Districts of Florida, and the bars of the United States Courts of Appeals for the Second, Eighth, and Ninth Circuits.

-Ms. Westcot received her Juris Doctor from the University of Notre Dame Law School in 2009.
-During law school, Ms. Westcot was a law clerk with the Cook County State's Attorney's Office in Chicago and the Santa Clara County District Attorney's Office in San Jose, CA. She graduated with honors from the University of Florida in 2005.
+Sarah received her Juris Doctor from the University of Notre Dame Law School in 2009.
+During law school, she was a law clerk with the Cook County State's Attorney's Office in Chicago and the Santa Clara County District Attorney's Office in San Jose, CA, gaining early trial experience in both roles.
+She graduated with honors from the University of Florida in 2005.